Pocoya/Notebook/README.md

 # My notebook for CP

 Implemented by me, feel free to be inspired.
-(Plz no theft)